 Emmanuel has excellent provision for computer scientists.
 All rooms are wired for network connections and there is an excellent suite of general purpose computers.
 The College is conveniently located for all of the first year lectures.

-Entrance requirements: A-level Mathematics; it is very useful to have AS or A2 Further Mathematics; for those applying to read Computer Science with Mathematics, STEP is a requirement.
+A-level Mathematics is essential; it is very useful to have AS or A2 Further Mathematics.